csu-hci-projects/Avatar-Gender-Swap/README.md

 https://youtu.be/WrTWDjiP3xA

 ## Checkpint 6:
 There is no new update for my project.
-I already showed the demo and I am working on my report.
+I've already showed the demo and I am working on my report.